 The two types of treatment most often used in precision medicine are targeted drug therapy (drugs designed to attack a specific target on cancer cells) and immunotherapy (medicines used to help the body’s immune system attack the cancer).

-To learn more about this type of testing to help guide treatment, see How Genes Can Help in the Diagnosis and Treatment of Cancer.
+To learn more about this type of testing to help guide treatment, see Biomarker Tests and Cancer Treatment.

 It's important to understand that precision medicine is not yet used for every type of cancer.
 However, the hope is that one day, treatments will be customized to the specific gene and protein changes in each person’s cancer.
 A great deal of research is being done in this area.